ngmoco/ngbs/Readme.rst

 NGBS - The ngmoco:) BertRPC Server
 ==================================

-ngbs is a BertRPC_ server..
+ngbs is a BertRPC_ server.

 Features
 --------